Network Dynamics-Based Framework for Understanding Deep Neural Networks: Applications to DNNs

-The attraction basin in the weight space maintains the structural stability of the network, and as long as it is not too small to cause structural instability, its dependence on test accuracy remains weak.
+The attraction basin in the weight space maintains the structural stability of the network, and as long as it is not too small to cause structural instability, the dependence of test accuracy on it remains weak.
 This becomes especially evident when tuning hyperparameters in pursuit of ultimate accuracy.
 Fig.~\ref{fig4}(e) (with SGD) shows that increasing the learning rate leads to a monotonic expansion of the attraction basin in the weight space within the examined range.
 However, in this case, the maximum test accuracy essentially coincides with the largest attraction basin in the sample space.
 This suggests that, within this learning rate range, structural stability is maintained, and therefore, the attraction basin in the weight space does not significantly affect the network's accuracy.
 Fig.~\ref{fig4}(f) (with Adam) shows that the peak accuracy appears during the stage when both attraction basins expand simultaneously.
+This indicates that the expansion of attraction basins is a necessary condition for performance improvement, whereas such expansion alone is not sufficient to guarantee higher accuracy.
 The rapid growth of the attraction basin in the weight space at smaller batch sizes may help sustain accuracy at the plateau, although it does not noticeably improve it.
 However, once the attraction basin in the weight space drops sharply, test accuracy also decreases rapidly, even though the attraction basin in the sample space remains relatively large.
-In this case, the attraction basin in the weight space plays a critical role.
+This asymmetry highlights the critical role of the weight-space attraction basin in preserving test performance.